merenlab/anvio.org/help/main/programs/anvi-gen-contigs-database/index.md

                           &#45;o North_Atlantic_MGX_004.db
 </div>

+To shorten the runtime, you can also multithread `anvi-gen-contigs-database` with the `-T` flag followed by the desired number of threads, depending on your system.

 There are a myriad of programs you can run on a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> once it is created to add more and more layers of information on it.
 Please see the artifact <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> to see a list of steps you can follow.

 ### Create a contigs database with external gene calls